zoot101/snapraid-daily/docs/muttrc-examples/README.md

 gpg --homedir /Appdata/server/mutt/.gpg/ --full-generate-key
 ```

+Answer the questions and put in an email to identify the key.
+(It can be a madeup email)

 ## Step 2 - Download the Hook Script and Configure It

 Now download the hook script for mutt from here, and make it executable.
 This hook script